JBVer/Cube3D/README.md

 </p>

 ## 💡 About the project
-* Cub3D is a technical school project developed by students at School 42 in Paris.
-This project delves into ray-casting and 3D graphics, leveraging the miniLibX library.
-It's a hands-on experience designed for academic purposes, aiming to strengthen coding skills and explore practical math applications.
+* Cub3D is a school project developed by 2 students.
+Inspired by the groundbreaking game Wolfenstein 3D, it delves into ray-casting and 3D graphics using the miniLibX library.

-## ⚙️ Linux MiniLibX installation
+## 🛠️ Linux MiniLibX installation
 - For more details / Windows users https://github.com/ilkou/minilibx
 ```shell